sanko/demopage/README.md

 **Monolog** is a headless, single-column content aggregator and personal website engine.

 It treats the internet as your CMS.
-Instead of logging into a WordPress admin panel or writing markdown files in a specific folder, you simply live your digital life: write posts on GitHub Discussions, bookmark interesting links on Raindrop, push code to GitLab, or post thoughts on Bluesky.

-Monolog fetches this activity via APIs, normalizes it into a single timeline, categorizes it with a zero-JavaScript filtering system, and generates a static HTML site (plus custom RSS feeds) automatically.
+You write posts on Github or Bluesky, push code to GitLab or Gitea, and bookmark links on Raindrop.
+Monolog fetches it all, filters it, and builds a static HTML site (with RSS feeds) automatically.

----

 ## 🚀 Quick Start